DiscoverProgramming/todo-list/README.md

 # Todo List Application

 This Todo List application is a simple, yet powerful tool to manage your daily tasks.
 Built with HTML, CSS, and JavaScript, it offers a sleek interface and intuitive interaction patterns.
+Try it out [here](https://discoverprogramming.github.io/todo-list/)

 ## Features